 • lose weight if overweight

-• eat lots of vegetables, fruits, nuts and beans
+• eat lots of vegetables, fruits, nuts, beans and other seeds

 • avoid sugared drinks (including fruit juices) and sugar-added foods, red meat, processed meats and fried foods

 • keep your blood levels of hydroxy-vitamin D above 30 ng/mL